rogeryeosgit/QTProject/README.md

 - Familarizing myself with MongoDB Atlas. local db increases in size.
 Asked for understanding.
 - Mongoose uses a pool of connections to manage connection to Mongodb
 - Figuring out how to get a static ip

+01/08/2018
+- Set up a static ip and learnt to connect to db from it